bananabrann/bananabrann/README.md

 I was born and raised in West Texas.
 After graduating high school, I enlisted in the [U.S. Marine Corps](https://www.marines.mil/).
 I traveled the world playing tuba, performing for foreign dignitaries and presidential audiences.
 The Marines gave me the launching pad for my life, and I would do it again in a heartbeat.
 However, staying for a career wasn't for me.

 After leaving the Marines, I attended [General Assembly's](https://generalassemb.ly) web development course (now called "Software Engineering Immersive"), a 3-month vocational coding school (bootcamp) in Washington, D.C.
-I studied my butt off, made two full-stack websites, built a robot named Debbie, and passed all my tests.
-From there, I was hired and started my journey as a software developer 🚢
+I made a bunch of websites, built a simple listening robot named Debbie, and passed all my exams.
+From there, I was hired and started my journey as a software developer.

+I still play tuba and baritone, and really love [aquascaping](https://www.google.com/search?q=aquascaping) 🌿